-It can be very difficult to find the right balance between work and life.
+It can be very difficult to find the right work life balance for you.
 Finding that balance doesn’t necessarily mean that you work and play the same amount of time, rather, it’s finding a comfortable balance between both, finding something that works well for you.

 It’s important to be able to get your work done, but it’s also essential to have personal time.
 This time allows you connect with loved ones and it provides the ability to recharge and refocus.
 Without breaks, we’d all end up burnt out, and without the right balance, we’re likely to go through life feeling pretty stressed.